Cloud Empires and the Platform as Private Sovereign

 The recurring danger is that administration disappears into interface.
 A platform rule becomes a button state.
 A labor policy becomes a score.
 A welfare failure becomes a crowdfunding page.
 A market boundary becomes an API permission.
 A sovereign decision becomes a notification.

-Cloud Empires gives a durable diagnostic habit: when a digital system promises freedom from institutions, ask which institution it is quietly becoming.
+Cloud Empires gives a durable diagnostic habit: when a digital system promises freedom from institutions, ask which institution it is becoming.
 Who writes the rules?
+Which records count?
 Who benefits from the order?
-Who can appeal?
-Who has exit?
-Who sees the records?
-Who can change the terms?
-Who performs the work of enforcement?
-Who is governed without being represented?
+Who performs enforcement?
+Who can appeal outside the original decision chain?
+What survives exit?
+Who is governed without representation?

 Source Discipline